Trekking Oldonyo Lengai during Safari

 Day 2: Rongai Camp (Full board)

-After an early breakfast at Hotel, you will drive to the Rongai (Nalemoru) Gate near the Kenya border.
-We begin our climb on this unspoiled wilderness route.
-The walk then starts to climb consistently but gently through an attractive forest that shelters various wildlife.
-The forest begins to thin out, and the first camp is at the edge of the moorland zone (2600 m.) with extensive views over the Kenyan plains.
-The first day is only a half-day walk.
+Following an early breakfast at the Hotel, you’ll be driven to the Rongai (Nalemoru) Gate near the Kenya border to commence your journey on this pristine wilderness route.
+The trek will gently ascend through a captivating forest teeming with wildlife.
+As the forest gives way to the moorland zone (2600 m), you’ll enjoy extensive views over the Kenyan plains.
+This first day is a half-day walk.
 Nalemoru Gate to Rongai Camp (2,600 m): 3-4 hours walking.

 Day 3: Rongai Second Cave (Full board)

-The morning walk is a steady ascent up to the Second Cave (3,450m) with superb views of Kibo and the Eastern ice fields on the crater rim.
-After the hot lunch, we have free time to rest at the camp or in the afternoon; we can explore the surrounding area for an acclimatization walk to Third Cave.
+The morning trek involves a steady ascent to the Second Cave (3,450m) with panoramic vistas of Kibo and the Eastern ice fields on the crater rim.
+After a hot lunch, you’ll have free time to rest at the camp or, in the afternoon, embark on an acclimatization walk to Third Cave.
 Rongai Camp to Second Cave (3,450 m): 3-4 hours walking.

 Day 4: Rongai Kikelelwa Cave (Full board)

-Gradual rise through beautiful open moorland towards jagged pinnacles of Mawenzi to Kikelewa Camp (3679m) we reach in the late afternoon at Kikelewa Caves for dinner and overnight at the camp.
-Second Cave to Kikelewa Cave (3.600 m): 3-4 hours walking.
+You’ll make a gradual ascent through the open moorland toward the jagged pinnacles of Mawenzi, arriving in the late afternoon at Kikelewa Caves (3679m) for dinner and overnight.
+The journey from Second Cave to Kikelewa Cave (3.600 m) takes 3-4 hours of walking.

 Day 5: Mawenzi Turn (Full board)

-A Short but steep ascent to Mawenzi Tarn (4330m).
-Leave the vegetation behind shortly before reaching the next camp at Mawenzi Tarn.
-The afternoon is free to help with your acclimatization.
-Kikelelwa Cave to Mawenzi Tarn (4,330m):3-4 hours walking.
+A short but steep ascent leads to Mawenzi Tarn (4330m).
+You’ll leave the vegetation behind shortly before reaching the next camp at Mawenzi Tarn.
+The afternoon is free to assist with acclimatization.
+Kikelelwa Cave to Mawenzi Tarn (4,330m): 3-4 hours walking.

-Today we cross the lunar desert of the saddle between Mawenzi and Kibo hut (4700m) at the bottom of the Kibo Crater wall by early afternoon.
-There is no running water at Kibo Hut.
-The remainder of the day is spent relaxing in preparation for the final ascent before a very early night.
-Mawenzi Turn to Kibo Hut (4,700m); 5-6 hours walking.
+Today, you’ll traverse the lunar desert of the saddle between Mawenzi and Kibo Hut (4700m) at the base of the Kibo Crater wall by early afternoon.
+Kibo Hut has no running water.
+The remainder of the day is spent preparing for the final ascent, with an early night in store.
+Mawenzi Turn to Kibo Hut (4,700m): 5-6 hours walking.

 Day 7: Kibo Hut to Summit to Horrombo Hut (Full board)

-Wake up before midnight in the cover of darkness.
-We begin a steep climb over loose volcanic scree has some well-graded zig-zags, and a slow but steady pace will take us to the rim of the main crater, Gillman’s 5,685 m.
-We will rest there for a few minutes to enjoy the sunrise over Mawenzi.
-Those who are still feeling good can continue slowly to make the three-hour round trip from here along the crater rim to Uhuru peak 5,895 m., which is the highest point in Africa.
-After a few minutes to appreciate your accomplishment, we descend to Kiko Hut is amazingly fast.
-We stop at Kibo Hut for some refreshment; we continue to descend to reach Horrombo Hut.
+You’ll wake before midnight and commence a steep climb over loose volcanic scree, navigating well-graded zig-zags.
+A slow but steady pace will lead you to the rim of the main crater, Gillman’s Point (5,685 m).
+A brief pause will allow you to relish the sunrise over Mawenzi.
+Those feeling strong can continue to Uhuru Peak (5,895 m), Africa’s highest point.
+After taking in the achievement, the descent to Kibo Hut is swift.
+After a stop at Kibo Hut for refreshments, the journey continues downward to Horrombo Hut.
 Kibo Hut to Summit to Horombo Hut (3100 m): 13-15 hours walking.

 Day 8: Horrombo Hut (Half Board)

-Today we will descend past Mandara hut to Marangu Gate; successful climbers will receive their summit certificates.
-From here, you will be transferred to the Hotel for dinner and overnight.
-Horombo hut to Marangu Gate.
-(6-7 hours walking).
+Today, your descent will take you past Mandara Hut to Marangu Gate.
+Successful climbers will receive their summit certificates, and from there, you will be transferred to the Hotel for dinner and an overnight stay.
+Horombo Hut to Marangu Gate (6-7 hours walking).

 Day 9: Departure day